 How did the Chinese end up here?

 I spent the first two days in Luganville, the largest city in Santo.
 To call this is place a city is really unfair to other cities around the world – but Luganville does have its charm.
-Up on the hills overlooking town, where I stayed, is quite rural.
+Up on the hills overlooking the town, where I stayed, is quite rural.
 As always, it’s cool to see where the real locals live.
 And in the case of Vanuatu, those locals are always so friendly, even if their lives are so simple to Western eyes.

 Other than that, Luganville is pretty much a collection of hotels, dive shops and lots of Chinese mini markets.
 I am not sure how the Chinese arrived in Vanuatu but they definitely own the food retailing business.
 Oh, and there’s a pretty cool market here as well.
 The weird thing that I’ve discovered in Vanuatu so far, is that you can’t buy fruits & vegetables at the mini markets – only in the food market.
 Not sure why that is but I didn’t make up the rules.

-The market in Luganville in not as big as the market in Port Vila but it does the job.
+The market in Luganville is not as big as the market in Port Vila but it does the job.
 There’s even a pretty handy ‘fast food’ section somewhere on the side.
 I normally try and keep it safe when I’m traveling but I saw quite a few tourists eating over there so I gathered some balls and headed to try the local food.
 I must say that I hit the jackpot.
 For a fraction of what it would normally cost in town, I got a super delicious dish of local food and I didn’t even get sick!

 Wreck diving in Santo

 And now for the diving.
 This is the main reason folks travel to Santo after all.
-During WWII, the US had a massive army base on the island, as the war in Pacific was in full swing.
-In 1942, the luxury liner turned into troop carrier, the SS President Coolidge hit a friendly mine just as it was entering the Santo harbor.
+During WWII, the US had a massive army base on the island, as the war in the Pacific was in full swing.
+In 1942, the luxury liner turned into a troop carrier, the SS President Coolidge hit a friendly mine just as it was entering the Santo harbor.
 The ship’s captain beached the massive ship and over 5,000 troops disembarked.
-The ship quickly slid down the reef and now rests just off shore, making it one of the most accessible and popular wreck dives in the world.
+The ship quickly slid down the reef and now rests just offshore, making it one of the most accessible and popular wreck dives in the world.
 Divers can plunge to over 70 meters and check out the entire wreck, but 37 meters was enough for me on this day.

 I’ve never been on a wreck dive before and I must say that it’s quite a surreal feeling.
 The first dive along the exterior was impressive but it’s only when I ventured inside on the second dive, that things really start to sink in.
-The SS President Coolidge was a massive ship and only when diving inside this behemoth, you understand its true size.
+The SS President Coolidge was a massive ship and only when diving inside this behemoth, do you understand its true size.
 You have to crawl sideways to explore some of its sections and if you’re not careful enough, you’ll leave with a few souvenirs from the Coolidge like I did, in the form of sexy head bumps.

 The tragic sinking of the Coolidge was probably one of the best things to happen to the people of Santo, as thousands of divers make the trip every year to one of the world’s premier wreck dive sites.